Skill Detail

 Lefthook produces structured output showing which jobs passed or failed, with configurable output verbosity.
 It can run linters like ESLint, Rubocop, or Ruff against only the relevant changed files, keeping hook execution fast even in large monorepos.
 The parallel execution model means a pre-commit hook running three linters simultaneously finishes in the time of the slowest one, not the sum of all three.

 The tool integrates with CI/CD by supporting direct invocation via “lefthook run pre-commit” without requiring a Git context.
 Custom hook groups can be defined for tasks like auto-fixing code style issues across multiple languages.
-With over 5,000 GitHub stars and active maintenance, Lefthook has become a standard choice for teams that need fast, reliable Git hooks without the overhead of a JavaScript runtime.
+With active GitHub adoption and active maintenance, Lefthook has become a standard choice for teams that need fast, reliable Git hooks without the overhead of a JavaScript runtime.